Stoney Burke (performer): Film and television

-Burke performs political comedy on college campuses, most notably at the University of California, Berkeley near Sather Gate.
-Burke routinely engages crowds throughout the day using conservative Republican perspectives as his primary satire subject matter.
-Burke hosts a TV show called Stoney Speaks on public-access television cable TV.
+Burke has also hosted his own show, Stoney Speaks, on public-access television cable TV.
 Burke was featured in a Swedish documentary called An American in America.
-He played a soup kitchen server in the 2001 movie Bartleby and played a truck driver in the 2003 movie The Matrix Reloaded.
-He had a major role playing Lockheed Martin in Craig Baldwin's Mock Up on Mu.
+He played a soup kitchen server in the 2001 movie Bartleby and a truck driver (credited as "Bike Carrier Driver") who is seen in the film The Matrix Reloaded (2003) carrying a load of motorcycles on his rig.
+He also had a major role playing Lockheed Martin in Craig Baldwin's Mock Up on Mu.